One critical extra setting you need on aperture priority mode

 When can it go wrong?

 If you are shooting somewhere a bit darker than average, or are wanting to use a particularly small aperture, the camera will want to compensate by using a much longer shutter speed.
 And unless you take steps to prevent it, the camera will go ahead and leave the shutter open for whole seconds at a time if it needs to.
-This is the critical extra setting you need: you need to limit the maximum (longest) shutter speed available to the camera.
+This is the critical extra setting you need: you need to limit the minimum (longest) shutter speed available to the camera.
 The reason?
 To stop camera shake and blurred images.

 Recommended critical extra setting

-For day-to-day shooting I would suggest limiting your maximum (longest) shutter speed to 1/60th second when on aperture priority mode.
+For day-to-day shooting I would suggest limiting your minimum (longest) shutter speed to 1/60th second when on aperture priority mode.
 This would change if you were using a tripod (you can use a longer shutter speed), or if you were using heavier kit (you would need a shorter shutter speed).

 How to limit your shutter speed